GiuffreLab/awx-operator/README.md

   resources:
     requests:
       storage: 20Gi  # Modify the storage size as per your needs
-  storageClassName: standard  # Modify the storage class as per your needs
+  storageClassName: local-path  # Modify the storage class as per your needs
 ```

 **Define the AWX Manifest**